-Now, let’s talk about the therapeutic properties of different essential oils you can use in your DIY febreze fabric refresher!
+Now, let’s talk about the therapeutic properties of different essential oils you can use in your DIY febreeze fabric refresher!

 I love the calming affect lavender has, and it’s perfect to use alone in your linen spray for your bedroom.
 Adding lemon gives it a bit more of an uplifting scent, which is great for living spaces!

 If you really want a combination that will wake you up and make your home smell fresh, you have to try this one!
 Bergamot is one of my favorite citrus scents.
 It’s so good!

 I like to use this combination when I’m in the mood for a sweet, yet flowery scent.
 It always gets the job done!

 All of these oils are part of the Kidsafe line which is important to me since I have very young children in the house.

 If you don’t have rubbing alcohol or would rather not use it, you can replace it with witch hazel.
 While witch hazel is usually used topically to relieve inflammation and skin conditions, it won’t come with the same disinfecting properties of rubbing alcohol.